 - The time

 - The people who should attend

-Johan Vandecasteele, co-founder at LeadStreet, uses Skedify with a few of his clients.
-As he puts it, "it works great with complex situations.
-One client has more than 100 franchises, and you can schedule a meeting with any of them directly from the website.
-We build a custom sync with HubSpot that works super smoothly."
+It’s also a good choice for working in complex situations.
+For example, if one client has more than 100 franchises, you can schedule a meeting with any of them directly from the website.
+Another great perk is that you can build a custom sync with HubSpot that works super smoothly.

-It offers plenty of the same operational abilities as many other apps in this list -- displaying your calendar to respondents, creating events and notifications, providing meeting templates, and offering poll generation.
+Front Scheduling offers plenty of the same operational abilities as many other apps in this list — displaying your calendar to respondents, creating events and notifications, providing meeting templates, and offering poll generation.

-Calendly is a very common choice for tech entrepreneurs.
+Calendly is a well-known scheduling app.
 It has a very simple and aesthetically pleasing interface.
 It's user-friendly and offers cross-software compatibility, making it a popular choice for external clients.
-It connects with Outlook, Microsoft Office 365, iCal, and Google Calendar.
+It connects with Outlook, Microsoft Office 365, iOS Calendar, and Google Calendar.